Home Inspection

 Plumbing Inspection

-Our plumbing inspection covers and includes the main water supply shut-off valve, the main fuel supply shut-off valve, the water heating equipment, interior water supply, including all fixtures and faucets, all toilets for proper operation by flushing all sinks, tubs and showers for functional drainage.
+Our plumbing inspection covers and includes the main water supply shut-off valve, the main fuel supply shut-off valve, the water heating equipment, interior water supply, including all fixtures and faucets, all toilets for proper operation by flushing, all sinks, tubs, and showers for functional drainage.

 Inspectors evaluate deficiencies in the water supply by viewing the functional flow in two fixtures operated simultaneously.